MichalZal/Personal-Blog/README.md

 # React app?
-Great thing but nobody accually cares about that xd
+Great thing but nobody actually cares about that xd

 # Getting Started with Create React App